Air Flow Sensor ( Flow Meter / Mass Airflow Sensor / MAF / MAFS / AFM ) for several Toyota models, covering years from 2004 through 2011.

 - It is possible that a reset needs to be done in your car with a scanner to erase the old trouble codes and check if any of the codes persist.

 - Do not use octane booster products.
 It is known that those products may cause harm to sensitive electronic fuel injection systems sensors and parts.
+This part deals with air, but if using fuel additives like octane boosters, any backflow in the intake manifold will spray raw fuel (and its additives) into this part.

 2003 Toyota Corolla CE 1.8L L4 Gas DOHC